 Method 1: Use the oven

-Do you need a ready-to-eat avocado immediately?
-We've got you.
-Wrap it in tinfoil and place on a baking sheet.
+To ripen an avocado quickly, wrap it in tinfoil and place on a baking sheet.
 Pop it in the oven at 200°F for ten minutes, or until the avocado is soft (depending on how hard it is, it could take up to an hour to soften).
 As the avocado bakes in the tinfoil, ethylene gas surrounds it, putting the ripening process into hyperdrive.
 Remove it from the oven, then put your soft, ripe avocado into the fridge until it cools and you're ready to enjoy.
 Guac and avocado toast for all!

 Method 2: Use a brown paper bag